Edgenesis/shifu/docs/development/develop-deviceshifu.md

 #### Dockerfile and makefile

 To run go program in k8s, you need to package it into a docker image.
-To do that, you need to create a file named `Dockerfile.deviceshifuXXX` under `dockerfiles` directory.
+To do that, you need to create a file named `Dockerfile.deviceshifuxxx` under `dockerfiles` directory.
 The dockerfile, take `MQTT` as example, can be:

 ```dockerfile